Controlling keywords and their positions in text generation: Experiment

 \subsection{Experiment setting}

-We perform a comprehensive evaluation on well-established summarization and story generation tasks.
+The proposed method was comprehensively evaluated by applying it to well-established summarization and story-generation tasks.
 These two tasks have different characteristics.
-(1) In the summarization task, the model extracts information from a source document and compresses it into a short text based on the given control tokens.
-(2) In the story generation task, the model generates a text based on of solely given control tokens.
-For a summarization task, we used the CNN/DailyMail~\cite{NIPS2015_afdec700} and the XSum~\cite{narayan-etal-2018-dont} dataset and the BART$_{\textsc{LARGE}}$ model (400M parameters)~\cite{lewis-etal-2020-bart}.
-For a story generation task, we used the ROCStories~\cite{mostafazadeh-etal-2016-corpus} dataset and the GPT2 model (120M parameters)~\cite{radford2019language}.
-In all experiments, training and inference were performed three times, and the mean score is reported.
+As for summarization, the model extracts information from a source document and compresses it into a short text by using the given control tokens.
+As for story generation, the model generates text solely on the basis of the given control tokens.
+For summarization, we used the CNN/DailyMail~\cite{NIPS2015_afdec700} and the XSum~\cite{narayan-etal-2018-dont} dataset and the BART$_{\textsc{LARGE}}$ model (400M parameters)~\cite{lewis-etal-2020-bart}.
+For story generation, we used the ROCStories~\cite{mostafazadeh-etal-2016-corpus} dataset and the GPT2 model (120M parameters)~\cite{radford2019language}.

+We extract candidate keywords from a target text by using the method described in Section~\ref{method:control_tokens}.
+During training, no more than three keywords were randomly selected from the keyword candidates for each epoch and given to the model.
+During inference, one to three keywords randomly selected were given to the model in the experiment of Table~\ref{tab:position_control_result}, and one keyword randomly selected was given to the model in the experiment of Table~\ref{tab:position_control_detail_result} and Table~\ref{tab:rouge_result}.

+In all experiments, training and inference were performed three times, and the mean score was reported.
 See Appendix~\ref{sec:appendix_exp_detail} for more details on the experimental setup.